osocra/boms/README.md

 Osocra's mission is to make available the best Chocolate recipes to everyone, everywhere in the world, free and open source forever.

-Click on a BOM below to get complete recipes, processes, vendor information as well as information on equipment used and operating instructions.
+Click on a date below to browse by date to get complete recipes, processes, vendor information as well as information on equipment used and operating instructions.

 Support our project and try our recipes at [osocra.com](https://osocra.com)